 Healthcare Compliance Pros' Recommendation

 According to the National Committee for Quality Assurance (NCQA), Commonly Accepted Standards for Medical Record Documentation, the following applies:

-- The history and physical examination identifies appropriate subjective and objective information pertinent to the patient's presenting complaints.
+- The history and physical examination identify appropriate subjective and objective information pertinent to the patient's presenting complaints.

 - Unresolved problems from previous office visits are addressed in subsequent visits.

 Medical documentation should include any subjective and objective information pertinent to the care and treatment of the patient and their presenting symptoms.
 This can consist of statements made by the patient and any physical evidence based on examination.
 Patients recovering from surgery require support and care at home to heal properly.
 Any evidence to the contrary can be cause for concern.
 It would not be unreasonable to note the statement in the medical chart as it does affect the patient's healing and recovery.
 You can ask the patient to return to the office for appropriate follow-up care and document any pertinent information.
 However, the physician should only include information stated by the patient or evidenced by examination/testing and should not record medical information based on assumptions or unsubstantiated conclusions.
 It might be a good idea when the patient returns to the office to reference the conversation with the x-ray tech and ask if there are any reasons for the patient to be concerned about their well-being.
 You can offer information on additional resources for domestic violence to the patient.
 At that time, you can ask the patient if they want to continue to list their spouse on their HIPAA release form or if they would like that authorization canceled.
 The patient has the right at any time to cancel or remove a HIPAA authorization for any individual.